Wolox/wolmo-cookbook-android/README.md

 # WOLMO Cookbook - Android

-This cookbook contains recipes that demonstrate how to solve common problems while using **WOLMO** in you daily development.
-Each recipe is self-contained and can be used as a reference to help you build up an application.
+This Cookbook contains recipes that demonstrate how to solve common problems while using **WOLMO** in you daily development.
+Each recipe **must** be self-contained in a package and will be used as a reference to help you build up an application with **WOLMO**.

+The Cookbook will also be used as a playground to test new stuff out.
+That does not mean it will be messy, the kitchen must be kept clean.

 ## <a name="topic-contributing"></a> Contributing